leahob/dl_class_nbs/README.md

 - master branch contains original files downloaded from class site
 - dev branch tracks submitted work
-- working branch is for editing/experimenting with notebooks
+- working branch is for editing/experimenting with notebooks on t2